Ministry Of Climate Change And Environment Leads Uae Delegation At 62Nd Meeting Of Ramsar Convention

-DUBAI, 17th September, 2023 (WAM) -- Ministry of Climate Change and Environment led the delegation at the 62nd meeting of the Standing Committee of Ramsar Convention, held at the International Union for Conservation of Nature (IUCN) headquarters in Gland, Switzerland .
+The Ministry of Climate Change and Environment led the delegation at the 62nd meeting of the Standing Committee of Ramsar Convention, held at the International Union for Conservation of Nature (IUCN) headquarters in Gland, Switzerland

 The meeting was held under the presidency of the People's Republic of China marking the conclusion of the UAE's four-year presidency, which commenced in 2018 and was underpinned by significant achievements.